msureil/DiffCoRank/README.md

 ### Contact / Support

 - **Anirban Chakraborty**: chakra96@msu.edu
-- **Erin K. Purcell**: epurcell@msu.edu
-- **Michael G. Moore**: moorem38@msu.edu

-For questions, bug reports, or feature requests, please open an issue in this repository or email the authors.
+For questions, bug reports, or feature requests, please open an issue in this repository or contact the authors via email.

 ---